The Cheapest (and Best) Full Coverage Car Insurance of 2026

 It's free, simple and secure.

-At $134 per month, State Farm has the best cheap full coverage insurance for most drivers.
+At $173 per month, Travelers has the cheapest full coverage insurance for most drivers. and cost less, but are available in only a handful of states.

-USAA actually costs less than State Farm, at an average of $110 per month.
+USAA is actually the cheapest, at an average of $125 per month.
 However, you can only get USAA as a member of the military, a veteran or a family member of someone who's had a USAA policy in the past.

 Cheapest and best full coverage car insurance quotes